Skip to main content

 1306132908_imageref_1453743115.png

-This is equivalent to setting the Output parameter in the MAIN section (refer to above).
+This is equivalent to setting the Output parameter in the Cue section of the Master’s Output properties (refer to above).

 Maschine provides you with flexible MIDI remote control and host automation facilities that can be used in many situations.

-Maschine’s Master, Groups and Sounds can be controlled via MIDI and the host (when Maschine is running as a plug-in), both globally and individually:
+Maschine’s Master, Groups and Sounds can be controlled via MIDI and from the DAW (when Maschine is running as a plug-in), both globally and individually:

 Notice

-When Maschine is running as a plug-in in a host, you can also trigger your Scenes using MIDI notes or MIDI Program Change messages.
-Please refer to section Triggering Sections or Scenes via MIDI for more information on this.
+When Maschine is running as a plug-in in a host, you can also trigger your Scenes and Sections using MIDI notes or MIDI Program Change messages.
+Refer to section Triggering Sections or Scenes via MIDI for more information.

 Outgoing MIDI

 You can also sending MIDI data from Sounds.
-For example, when Maschine is running as a plug-in in a host environment, this allows you to record your performance on the pads as a MIDI pattern in your host application.
-This is described in section Sending MIDI from Sounds.
+For example, when Maschine is running as a plug-in in a DAW, this allows you to record your performance on the pads as a MIDI pattern in your DAW.
+This is described in Sending MIDI from Sounds.

-Maschine allows you play your Sound(s) via MIDI (e.g., from a MIDI keyboard).
+Maschine allows you play your Sound(s) via MIDI (for example, from a MIDI keyboard).

-By default and without any configuration, incoming MIDI notes on any MIDI port and any MIDI channel will trigger different pitches of the Sound slot currently focused.
+By default and without any configuration, incoming MIDI notes on any MIDI port and any MIDI channel will trigger different pitches of the Sound slot currently under focus.

-To play one or more Sounds via MIDI notes independently of the Sound currently focused, you need to configure the MIDI input settings of your Sound(s) or of their Group, i.e. define how the Sound(s) or the Group should react to incoming MIDI notes.
-This is done in the MIDI page of the Group or the Sounds Input properties.
+To play one or more Sounds via MIDI notes independently of the Sound currently under focus, you need to configure the MIDI input settings of your Sound(s) or of their Group, i.e. define how the Sound(s) or the Group should react to incoming MIDI notes.
+This is done in the MIDI page of the Group or the Sound Input properties.

 Notice